Fast and Safe: Accelerated gradient methods with optimality certificates and underestimate sequences: Introduction

-Another contribution of this work is that we also propose the concept of an UnderEstimate Sequence (UES), which is a natural extension of Nesterov's Estimate Sequence \cite{Nesterov83}.
-Perhaps surprisingly, estimate sequences initially appeared to be largely overlooked, but since Nesterov's work on smoothing techniques in the early 2000s \cite{Nesterov05}, they have seen a significant revival in popularity.
+Furthermore, in this work we propose the definition of an UnderEstimate Sequence (UES), which was motivated by Nesterov's Estimate Sequence \cite{Nesterov83}.
+Perhaps surprisingly, early work on estimate sequences appeared to be largely overlooked, but since Nesterov's work on smoothing techniques in the early 2000s \cite{Nesterov05}, they have seen a revival in popularity.
 For example, the work of Baes in \cite{Baes09}, the development of a randomized estimate sequence in \cite{Lu15} and an approximate estimate sequence in \cite{Lin15}.
+The definition we introduce is different from previous works because an underestimate sequence involves \emph{lower bounds} on the objective function.
 To the best of our knowledge, this is the first work which proposes estimate sequences that form \emph{lower bounds} on the objective function.
-The UES framework is the powerhouse of our convergence analysis; we prove that each of our proposed algorithms generates a UES, and subsequently the algorithms converge (linearly) to the optimal solution of problem \eqref{eq:Problem}.
-While we describe 4 new algorithms in this work, we stress that the UES framework is general, and it allows a plethora of algorithms to be developed.
-Moreover, any developed algorithm whose iterates generate a UES is guaranteed to converge linearly to the optimal solution $F^*$.
+The UES definition is the powerhouse of our convergence analysis; we prove that each of our proposed algorithms generates a UES, and consequently the algorithms converge (linearly) to the optimal solution of problem \eqref{eq:Problem}.
+While we describe 4 new algorithms in this work, we stress that the UES definition is general, and it allows a plethora of algorithms to be developed.
+Moreover, any developed algorithm whose iterates generate a UES is guaranteed to converge to the optimal value $F^*$ (under a mild assumption on one of the algorithm parameters).

+The algorithms presented in this work can be used to solve problem \eqref{eq:Problem}.
+However, they are also more widely applicable as a subproblem solver in existing optimization algorithms.
+In particular, the Inexact Coordinate Descent algorithm \cite{Tappenden2016}, and the Universal Catalyst algorithm \cite{Lin15}, are guaranteed to converge if at every iteration, the inexact solution to a certain subproblem is $\epsilon$-optimal.
+In both cases, the algorithms solve optimization problems where the objective function is convex (but not necessarily strongly convex) \emph{but the arising subproblems are strongly convex}.
+Neither paper explains how to verify the subproblem stopping conditions.
+This work builds the link, bridging theory and practice, by providing algorithms that can be used to solve subproblems and which return solutions that are easily verified to be $\epsilon$-optimal.